zlogic/mendix-docs/content/en/docs/community-tools/order-exams-in-bulk/manage-exam-seats.md

 ## Inviting Students to Take an Exam

-1. Go to the [Overview](https://academy.mendix.com/link/examadmin) page of the Exam Administration.
+1. In Mendix Academy, go to the [Overview](https://academy.mendix.com/link/examadmin) page for exam administration.
 In the **Available Exams** table, you can see the remaining seats per order and per exam in the **Remaining Seats** column.

     {{< figure src="/attachments/community-tools/order-exams-in-bulk/manage-exam-seats/overview.png" >}}